|

 [Looking at family pictures again.]

-Helen (Henning) Heiden - Those are the Rambows there.
+Helen (Henning) Heiden - Those are the

-Uncle Will and Aunt Minnie.
+Uncle Will and

-That’s Aunt Rika.
+That’s Aunt Reka.

 William Frank Heiden - They more or less looked alike.
 They were all pretty big